 Students may be assigned to the Alternative Education/Refocus Room in place of an out-of-school suspension.
 The student will be able to do his/her schoolwork and receive credit for it during this assignment.
-Students may also receive intervention during this time, utilizing various social emotional supports.
 Students considered for this assignment would include, but not be limited to: non-repetitive offenders, students with non-violent behavior, students with an Individualized Education Plan, etc. Sites will be located at the high school, middle school, and upper elementary levels.